saarman/usu-biol4750/lab02-NPS-example.md

-## Section 4.3 Worked Example
+# Section 4.3 Worked Example

 <https://bookdown.org/hhwagner1/LandGenCourse_book/WE_1.html>

-The data set we will use is ralu.loci

 Make sure we have the packages: